 Required for everyone

-- Current passport — must have at least one blank page and validity beyond your planned departure date from the UK.
-The Home Office recommends 6 months minimum validity.
+- Current passport, at least one blank page, valid beyond your departure date (6 months minimum recommended)

-- A digital photo taken within the last 6 months meeting the gov.uk photo specifications (white background, neutral expression, no glasses).
+- Digital photo taken within last 6 months, white background, neutral expression, no glasses

 Required if applicable